thinkbigthings/zdd/README.md

 TODO show how to run from IDE
 TODO show how to run in debugger

+### Monitoring

+[VisualVM](https://visualvm.github.io/) is a handy monitoring tool, you can download it and run with Java 11.

+To show that a server is under load, open the running application in VisualVM and click on the threads tab.
+Note the threads named something like `https-jsee-nio-9000-exec-1` and `https-jsee-nio-9000-exec-2`.
+These are the request handling threads, if they are green they are running.
+If they are both solid orange, the thread is parked and the server is not actively handling any requests.

 ## Branch Procedures

 Define acceptance criteria so we know what is in scope.